2 men, 1 women

 A rich and varied selection of monologues from plays.

-Synopsis: Jake and Kate hire an illegal immigrant to help them build their dream home, but it becomes a nightmare situation when he gets injured on the job.
+Synopsis: Jake and Kate hire a handyman to help them build their dream home, but it becomes a nightmare situation when he gets injured on the job.

-Williamstown Theater Festival Reading (Laura Savia) , Semi-Finalist (current), O’Neill Theater Center, Finalist, Premiere Stages Playwright’s Festival, Reading, IAMA Theater (Dir.
+IAMA Theater (Dir.
+Adrienne Campbell-Holt), Williamstown Theater Festival Reading (Laura Savia), Premiere Stages Playwright’s Festival, Reading, IAMA Theater (Dir.
+Danny Goldstein), Echo Lab Reading (Dir.
 Danny Goldstein)

 THE VENERABLE RAMAN GUPTA